blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi._extend.utils.toBigNumber(number)
 ```
-Conver a number from various forms to to a BigNumber
+Convert a number from various forms to to a BigNumber
 #### Parameters
  - <b>number</b> - String|Number|Hex - Parameter Description